HomeDing/homeding.github.io/recipes/blink.md

 The current on the GPIO pins flowing into GND can be much higher than the current given by a HIGH level.
 This is one reason why the standard wiring for LEDs is to light the LED on GPIO16(D0) when the output level is low.

-Therefore the `inverse` mode is enabled and the initial (logical input) value is set to 0.
+Therefore the `invert` mode is enabled and the initial (logical input) value is set to 0.

 ## Configuration